jaipandya/awesome-purchasing-power-parity/readme.md

 > countries that uses the prices of specific goods to compare the
 > absolute purchasing power of the countries' currencies.

-A person sitting in India might have access to the same set of goods that a person in the US would have.
+A person in India might have access to the same set of goods a person in the US would have.
 For example, Netflix is available both in the US and in India (and hundreds of other places around the world)

-But people across different geographies don't earn the same amount of money, and usually, local prices of goods reflect it very well. e.g. price of a Coke 2L (~68 oz) bottle is 4.4 USD in the US, while you can buy the thing for around 1 USD in India.
+But people across different geographies don't earn the same amount of money, and usually, local prices of goods reflect it very well. e.g., the price of a Coke 2L (~68 oz) bottle is 4.4 USD in the US, while you can buy the thing for around 1 USD in India.

 Naturally, an average person in India doesn't earn as much.